 Every organization acknowledges the necessity for a well-trained workforce.
-It relies on the skills and knowledge of its workforce to win and nurture strong relationships with the customers.
+It relies on the skills and knowledge of its workforce to win and nurture strong relationships with its customers.
 The business landscape has become highly complex and competitive, making it important to constantly skill, reskill or upskill the workforce to stay in the game.
-Moreover, regardless of the industry, for any business to thrive and compete successfully in today’s dynamic corporate world, it is essential to invest in employee training and development.
+Moreover, regardless of the industry, for any business to thrive and compete successfully in today’s dynamic corporate world, it is essential to invest in workforce training and development.

 Organizations having a remote workforce is not a new phenomenon.
 It was back in 1979 when IBM, as part of an experiment, allowed 5 of its employees to work remotely.
 By 1983, it had roughly 2000 employees working remotely.
 Soon we had policies been devised globally for eligible employees to work remotely.
 According to a Forbes survey, in 2018, 50% of the U.S workforce was projected to be remote whereas Europe’s remote workers have grown from 7.7 percent to 9.8 percent in the past decade.
 The number of employees who work remotely is steadily growing around the world, and the trend does not show any signs of slowing.